A Physician's Note

 Before any peptide for desire enters the conversation, every adult-male patient at Limitless gets:

-If after that workup desire is still the limiting factor, then PT-141 is a reasonable conversation.
+If after that workup desire is still the limiting factor, then a libido peptide is a reasonable conversation.
 By that point we know what we're treating.
 Often the conversation never has to happen — the underlying physiology was the issue, and treating it solves the problem.

 The contrast, plainly